csuka/ansible_role_php_fpm/README.md

 # Ansible Role: PHP-FPM

-An Ansible Role that installs PHP 8.x on RHEL/CentOS/OL 8.
+An Ansible Role that installs PHP 8.x on EL 8.

  * 1.0.0 initial release
  * 1.0.1 rewrite naming for php_pear checking